-Dear Single Men: Feminism Is Not The Reason You Can't Get A Date
+Dear Men: Feminism Is Not Why You Can't Get A Date

 As a public feminist (or a "media feminist," as one hate blog tenderly referred to me), getting social media hate is neither new nor interesting.
 But a new tirade on my Twitter feed this week raised an argument that apparently won't lie down and die.
 According to the troll in question, an angry man with a bit of time on his hands, feminism is responsible, in its entirety, for his failure to get a date, a wife, or possibly much female time at all.
 It's created high standards, taught women that "no man is good enough," gone "beyond equality," and generally made his life terrible.
 He was, in his words, a "feminist mangina" in college (I know, revel in that one), but it didn't get him any, so he dismissed it as a waste of time.

 The interesting thing about this is that it's not the first time I've come across this argument.
 In the dark of night, upset, lonely men have crossed my inbox numerous times, lambasting feminism and its consequences as the sole, indisputable reason that they can't get a woman's affection, as if feminism were standing in front of all female genitals yelling DO NOT PASS GO.
 Female empowerment, for these men, is an inconvenience, because the resulting capability of women to make their own choices allows them to make choices that are not to date them.
 That, or it's a menace, because ladies have evolved into terrifying man-haters who rampage across the sexual plains, like some kind of gigantic misery-Pokemon.

 Anti-feminists, I am here to lay a few things out for you.
 While I may well be a gigantic misery-Pokemon in my spare time, it has nothing to do with my feminism.
 If you think feminism is behind your lack of dates, this is for you.